Eenrics/git-fem/README.md

 ####
 - `git init` # initialize a git repo
+- `man git-log` # manual page for git log
-- `git log --graph --decorate` # show the commit history
+- `git log --graph --decorate` # show the commit history (graph: show the branches, decorate: show the refs like branch names i.e. (HEAD -> main, origin/main, origin/HEAD)).
+When redirecting to a file of git log without --decorate, it will show the commit history without the refs.
 - `git log --oneline <branch-name>` # show the commit history of a branch
 - `git cat-file -p <SHA>` # show the contents of a commit
 - `tree` is a directory and `blob` is a file